isomerpages/nparks-lbtl/_faqs/Frequently Asked Questions.md

 <h4><strong><u>Use of the Gardens for Organised/Group Activities</u></strong></h4>
 <p>In the interest of public safety and enhancing visitor experience, please
-note that group activity permits would be required for any organised trips (E.g., Group Activities, Learning Journeys, Tours, Pre-school Visits etc) to Jurong Lake Gardens.</p>
+note that group activity permits would be required for any organised trips (E.g., group activities, learning journeys, tours, pre-school visits etc) to Jurong Lake Gardens.</p>
 <p></p>
 <p>Jurong Lake Gardens is a public garden for the enjoyment of all.
 Any form